jankampherbeek/EnigmaSuite/Enigma/Writerside/topics/Appendix.md

 In the configuration, you define a base orb (Configuration, tab general, Base orb for aspects).
 The base orb is the maximum orb that is possible.

-Also in the configuration, you define an orb percentage for each point in the chart.
+Also, in the configuration, you define an orb percentage for each point in the chart.
 If you want to use the full orb, you enter 100, and for a smaller orb, a smaller percentage.
 You will probably use a large percentage for fast moving points and a smaller percentage for slower moving points.

 To check if an aspect is within orb, Enigma combines the percentages of both points that form the aspect.
 It chooses the highest value.
-The idea is that the speed of the fastest point defines the orb.
+The speed of the fastest point defines the orb.

 An example:

 The Moon will have a large orb as it moves fast.
 Pluto will have a small orb.
 If the percentage of the Moon is 100% and the percentage for Pluto is 50%, you do not want the mean value of 75% as the speed of the Moon is defining the exactness of the aspect.
-In this case the percentage of 100% is used.
+Here we use the percentage of 100%.

 Aspects also have an orb percentage that you define in the configuration.